Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 9.Most of the bookings for both hotels were done in year 2016.

-10.July-August made the most of the booking througout the year.
+10.July-August made the most of the booking throughout the year.

+11.Most of the bookings were done by couple(i.e. maximum of two adults)